jackmiller1986/TurtlePulseCore/README.md

 This is NOT a [VORON Design](https://vorondesign.com) project, we strongly recommend that you run a profile that is specific to BoxTurtle.
 Voron parts profiles are not recommended for BoxTurtle printed parts.

 For the 'No Hardware' trays, you may wish to enable 'Thick bridges' or use a 0.25mm first layer height, as otherwise the built in supports may generate 0.4mm gap between the support and the printed part.
+The N20 motor mounts may also benefit from an 0.25mm first layer height.

 There is a calibration print that you may like to print before getting started [here](https://www.printables.com/model/1004303-box-turtle-calibration-fidget).